- Page restrictions apply

 Drag and Drop from the Desktop to Nuxeo HTML UI has been available for a long time using a browser plugin.

+You can use the native HTML5 Drag and Drop features on recent browsers (Firefox 3.6+, Google Chrome 9+, Safari 5+).
 This new Drag and Drop import model is pluggable so you can adapt the import behavior to your custom needs.

-How to use it
+How to Use it

 Selecting the DropZone

 If you drag some files from the Desktop to the Nuxeo WebUI, the possible DropZones will be highlighted.

 In Nuxeo DM there are 5 different DropZones (depending on the page):